-There are many reasons people buy a boat.
-Some people do it to make new friends and to join yachting and cruising clubs or fishing tournaments.
-Other people want a watercraft with which they can race friends.
-Some folks just want a simple paddle boat they can take fishing and tie to the top of their RVs.
+There are many reasons people buy boats.
+Some people do it to join yachting clubs or participate in fishing tournaments.
+Others want a watercraft to race friends.
+Some folks want a simple paddle boat to take fishing and attach to the top of their RV.
 Really, the kind of boat you buy is very much about what kind of activities you enjoy doing.
-Regardless of which you like best, exploring fun in the water is a wonderful way to make the most of the outdoors.
-There are so many lakes, rivers and bays to visit that RVing will become all that much more fun.
-You just have to figure out which kind of boat is right for you.
+Once you figure out what activities you’ll be doing, it will be much easier to figure out what type of boat is right for you.

 There are quite a few types of boats.
-To determine which one is right for you, first decide which of the following activities you plan to do in the boat: cruising, racing or fishing?
-Some of these boats can even be used for all three of these main boating activities.
+To determine which one is right for you, figure out which activities you plan to do in the boat.
+Will you be cruising, racing or fishing?
+Some boats can even be used for all three of these main boating activities.

-Cruising Boats – Some cruising boats are built to run overnight and have sleeping compartments, but many cruising boats are day boats built for performance boating only.
-Nope, you can’t even nap here.
+- Cruising Boats.
+Some cruising boats are built to run overnight and have sleeping compartments.
+However, many cruising boats are day boats built for performance boating only.

-Watersports Boats – If you’re a jet skier or to use a wakeboard, these intricate boats may be what you are looking for.
-Generally speaking, most people who buy these boats are experienced at one or even several watersports, so if you’re a beginner, make sure you’re investing in something that you will continue to use and enjoy.
-These boats are a little bit more complicated to operate than a cruising boat, but with a little practice, you should be fine.
+- Watersports Boats.
+If you’re a jet skier or wakeboarder, then this boat type may be what you’re looking for.
+Most people who buy these boats are experienced at one or more watersports.
+If you’re a beginner, make sure you’re investing in something that you can continue to use and enjoy.
+These boats are a little bit more complicated to operate, but you should be fine with a little practice.

-Fishing boats – Hey, if you’re just looking to catch some trout you may want something simple.
+- Fishing Boats.
+If you’re looking to catch some trout, then you may want something simple.
 Fishing boats usually have plenty of deck space for fishing and open cockpits in the back.
-For this reason, you won’t have as much seating as on a cruising boat, but some bigger fishing boats do come with sleeping compartments for overnight trips.
+That means you won’t have as much seating as on a cruising boat, but some bigger fishing boats do come with sleeping compartments for overnight trips.